Distributed Estimation and Inference for Spatial Autoregression Model with Large Scale Networks: A YELP DATA ANALYSIS

 The Yelp dataset is collected from 12th October, 2004 to 12th February, 2020 and consists of $N = 945,140$ users.
 For the modeling purpose, we record the network relationship, users' characteristic data, and user-shop reviewing data.
 The reviewing data includes the tags assigned to each review, namely, ``useful", ``funny", and ``cool".
 See Figure \ref{fig:yelp_page} for an illustration of one user review.
 As shown in the figure, the user rated the restaurant ``Oyster Bar" with five stars.
 In addition, this user's review comment received two ``useful" tags and two ``cool" tags from other users.

 To construct the adjacency matrix $\bA$, we set $a_{ij} = 1$ if user $j$ is a friend of user $i$ on Yelp.
 This leads to a network with 945,140 nodes and more than 19 million edges.
 The network density is expressed as $\sum_{i,j}a_{ij}/\{N(N-1)\} = 4.26 \times 10^{-5}$, which is extremely sparse.
 The response variable $Y_{i}$ is defined as the averaged ``stars" scores given by user $i$, which reflects the average review quality delivered by this user.
 Then, we consider four meaningful covariates for each user.
 First, we use $X_{i,\text{use}}$ (useful), $X_{i, \text{cool}}$ (cool), and $X_{i, \text{fun}}$ (funny) to describe the popularity of the users' reviews.
 Using the tag ``useful" as an example, if the user's comment was found to be useful by another user $j$, then user $j$ will tag {\it useful} on the comment from user $i$.
 The cumulative number of ``useful" tags on each comment reflects how much the comment is appreciated by other users.
 Then, we calculate $X_{i,\text{use}}$ as the average ``useful" tags for each user, i.e., the total number of ``useful" tags divided by the number of reviews of this user.
 The covariates $X_{i, \text{cool}}$ and $X_{i, \text{fun}}$ are calculated in the same way using ``cool" and ``funny" tags, respectively.
 Additionally, we include $X_{i, \text{fol}}$ as the total number of followers for each user since it could reflect the social activeness on the Yelp platform.
 We visualize the relationship between the response and tag-related covariates in Figure \ref{fig:yelp_des}, where the covariates are split by the mean value.
 According to Figure \ref{fig:yelp_des}, we find that users with more ``useful'' and ``funny" tags tend to rate lower scores than others.
-Next, all of the variables are standardized with a zero mean and a unit variance for later modeling.
+Then, all of the variables are standardized with a zero mean and a unit variance for later modeling.
+Subsequently, we use the model \eqref{sar}, and implement Algorithm \ref{alg:dsar} to estimate the network effect from friends' average review scores ($\rho$), and the covariates effect ($\bbeta$) on the user's review average scores.

 {